Origin of “You are What You Eat”

 “Tell me what you eat and I will tell you what you are.”

 In fact, it intends to encourage and motivate people to be health conscious in that they need to consider every food item before they take in.

 On the surface, the phrase conveys that to be healthy and fit, your intake of food should be good.
-However, the interpretation could go deeper as, foods contains different nutrients including vitamins, amino acids, minerals, etc. and our human body cells are made up of these nutrients.
-When we eat this food, our digestive system extracts these nutrients from food, and it becomes part of body cells, and finally this food makes us feel strong and fresh, if it is balanced diet or weak and tired, if not containing sufficient ingredients.
+However, the interpretation could go deeper as, foods contain different nutrients including vitamins, amino acids, minerals, etc. and our human body cells are made up of these nutrients.
+When we eat this food, our digestive system extracts these nutrients from food, and it becomes part of body cells, and finally, this food makes us feel strong and fresh if it is balanced diet or weak and tired, if not containing sufficient ingredients.
 Hence, it affects our thinking too.
-Literally we become what we eat.
-Also, there are a number of healthy and unhealthy eaters around the world, yet the statistics prove that some people are healthier than others, depending upon which type of meal they eat daily.
+Literally, we become what we eat.
+Also, there are a number of healthy and unhealthy eaters around the world, yet the statistics prove that some people are healthier than others, depending on which type of meal they eat daily.
 That is why the use of this phrase indicates a mental makeup of a nation.